NeuroTechX/ntx_slack_archive/general.md

  >To answer the read(pinNum)& EEG is a time series kind of signal (as pointed out by elsehow).
 That means that youll receive a value (voltage) every x millisecond.
 Then youll have to filter and clean the signal and then probably do some machine learning.

+10/17/2017 5:11 PM

+ **yannick** :

+ >Some EEG device companies are offering a SDK to do these steps for you and give you some sort of readout of mental state(s) directly, like read(FocusLevel) that would return a value between 0 and 1. (to keep your comparison)